top of page

 Balance your blood sugar levels

 Balanced and stable blood sugar levels equal balanced energy and mood.
-Sugary foods feel good at the time and give us a buzz of energy, especially if eaten alone, but an hour or so later we can crash and feel tired, low or hungry.
-If you have a sweet tooth the trick is not to eat sugary foods by themselves: if you want a piece of chocolate or a biscuit, have it after you’ve eaten something else or at the end of a meal.
+Sugary foods feel good at the time and give us a buzz of energy, especially if eaten alone, but an hour or so later, we can crash and feel tired, low or hungry.
+If you have a sweet tooth, the trick is not to eat sugary foods by themselves: if you want a piece of chocolate or a biscuit, have it after you’ve eaten something else or at the end of a meal.
 Try to always combine carbohydrates with protein and healthy fats.
 The rest of the food will buffer the impact of the sugar and make you less susceptible to mood dips.
-And increase your B vitamins – B12 and B6 are good for health, mood and energy levels and can be found in foods like salmon, chicken and leafy greens.
+Increase your B vitamins - B12 and B6 are good for health, mood, and energy levels and can be found in foods like salmon, chicken, and leafy greens.

 Make your food look nice